lacework/ops/aws-access-key/README.md

 ### Goals

-* ensure that old or stale keys are disabled
+* Ensure that old or stale keys are disabled
-* notify users in Slack about keys nearing expiration
+* Notify users in Slack about keys nearing expiration
-* file Jiras against users to rotate keys - work doesn't happen without a Jira *amiright*?
+* File Jiras against users to rotate keys - work doesn't happen without a Jira *amiright*?
-* send relevant telemetry to our monitoring platform to alert on expiring/expired keys (and track that as it relates to service health)
+* Send relevant telemetry to our monitoring platform to alert on expiring/expired keys (and track that as it relates to service health)

 ### How it works
-Lacework uses [Wavefront](https://www.wavefront.com/) as it's observability/monitoring platform and to simplify this code and make it more consumable, the Python code is run from a [Telegraf Exec Input Plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/exec).
+Lacework uses [Wavefront](https://www.wavefront.com/) as it's observability/monitoring platform and to simplify this code and make it more consumable, the Python script is ran from a [Telegraf Exec Input Plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/exec).
 You can adjust the output plugin to suite your environment.

 The Python script does the following in sequential order:

 * Scans all IAM users for an AWS profile (passed in as an input on the command line)
 * For each IAM user, checks age of all their IAM Access Keys and labels each key as either "ok", "expiring", or "expired"
-* If key is "expiring" or "expired, it files a Jira and notifies the user through Slack
+* If key is "expiring" or "expired, it files a Jira and notifies the user through Slack (if not done already)
 * If key is "expired", then disable the key in AWS
-* Outputs to STDOUT InfluxDB line formatted data for Telegraf to scrape
+* Outputs to STDOUT InfluxDB line formatted data for Telegraf to scrape - for all keys

 _Note_: A key is said to be "expiring" if it is within 15 days of reaching its expiry age.
+The expiry age is set to 180 days by default, however, this of course can be changed.

 Fundementally, if a key is labelled as "expired" or "expiring", then the system checks for 2 things:
 - When was the last time we pinged the key's owner on slack telling them to rotate this access key?